 The proposed development is a single use commercial development.
 The development is being proposed in two phases.
 The first phase was approved by Fulton County before the incorporation of the City of Milton and is currently under construction.
 ARC promotes, through the Regional Development Policies, increased opportunities for mixed use development where appropriate along principal transportation corridors, activity centers, and town centers.
-Cumming Highway is defined as an urban redevelopment corridor expected to emerge as an activity corridor through redevelopment that will include a mix of residential, commercial, and office uses.
-Due to single use nature of the development, the proposed development meets the minimum requirements for ARC's review.
+Cumming Highway is defined as an urban redevelopment corridor except to emerge as an activity corridor through redevelopment that will include a mix of residential, commercial, and office uses.
+According to the City of Milton's Future Land Use Map, the area is designated as neighborhood live-work to encourage mixed use.
+Based on a preliminary review, as determined by ARC staff, the proposed development is not consistent with the Unified Growth Policy Map, Regional Development Plan Policies, and the City of